chtoucas/Narvalo.NET/docs/Guidelines.md

 --------

-Consider applying the `SecurityTransparent` attribute or the `AllowPartiallyTrustedCallers` attribute (if the assembly contains security critical methods) to the assembly.
-If you do so, verify the  assembly with the `SecAnnotate` tool.
+Consider applying the `SecurityTransparent` attribute or the `AllowPartiallyTrustedCallers` attribute to the assembly.
+If you do so, verify the  assembly with the `SecAnnotate` tool (done automatically if we use the SecurityAnalysis task from the PSake file).

 Library             | Attribute
 --------------------|------------
 Narvalo.Cerbere     | Transparent
-Narvalo.Common      | APTCA
+Narvalo.Common      | Transparent
 Narvalo.Core        | Transparent
 Narvalo.Finance     | Transparent
 Narvalo.Fx          | Transparent
 Narvalo.Web         | (None)      <- see below.

-Remark: APTCA and ASP.NET MVC [do not work together](https://github.com/DotNetOpenAuth/DotNetOpenAuth/issues/307): all methods in ASP.NET MVC v5 default to  SecurityCritical.
+Remark:
+All methods in ASP.NET MVC v5 default to SecurityCritical, our only choice would be to mark Narvalo.Web with the APTCA attribute, but APTCA and ASP.NET MVC [do not work together](https://github.com/DotNetOpenAuth/DotNetOpenAuth/issues/307).

 References:
 - [CAS](http://msdn.microsoft.com/en-us/library/c5tk9z76%28v=vs.110%29.aspx)